runtimeverification/wasm-semantics/wasm.md

 ```

 The assorted store operations take an address of type `i32` and a value.
-Optionally, they can specify an offseet or align parameter as part of the instruction.
+The `storeX` operations first wrap the the value to be stored to the bit wdith `X`.
 The value is encoded as bytes and stored at the "effective address", which is the address given on the stack plus offset.
-The `storeX` operations first wrap the the value to be stored to the bit wdith `X`.
-The `align` parameter is for optimization only and is not allowed to influence the semantics, and is thus simply stripped.

 ```k
     syntax Instr ::= "(" IValType  "."
 StoreOp MemArg ")"